sindhuk95/SKY130_PD_WS_DAY4/README.md

 ### Create Port Definition:

 However, certain properties and definitions need to be set to the pins of the cell.
 For LEF files, a cell that contains ports is written as a macro cell, and the ports are the declared as PINs of the macro.
-Our objective is to extract LEF from a mag file.

 The way to define a port is through Magic console and following are the steps:
 - In Magic Layout window, first source the .mag file for the design (here inverter).
 Then Edit >> Text which opens up a dialogue box.